 Explanation:

 An electric bell uses an electromagnet.
-When current flows through the electromagnet, it attracts a metal armature, causing the hammer to strike the bell.
-This breaks the circuit, de-energizing the electromagnet, and the cycle repeats, producing a ringing sound.
+When current flows, the electromagnet attracts a metal arm, causing the hammer to strike the bell.
+The circuit breaks and reconnects repeatedly, making the bell ring.

-A. Incorrect.
-A moving-iron ammeter uses induced magnetism, not an electromagnet.
+A. Moving-iron ammeter: Uses induced magnetism, not an electromagnet.

 28. When uranium nucleus \(^{236}\text{U}\) emits an alpha-particle, the new nucleus formed has